AkanimohOD19A/submission_MLOPs24-cohort/README.md

 zenml stack register local-mlflow-stack -a default -o default -d mlflow -e mlflow_tracker --set
 ```

-You should see this registered whenyou run:
+You should see the registered stack when you run:
 `zenml stack describe`

 Training Pipeline